Apple Home: Home hubs

 Since iOS 16, Apple TVs (4th generation or newer) and all HomePod family speakers are fully supported as home hubs to control Apple Home appliances remotely, grant guest access, and set up automations.
 Thread networking is supported by the HomePod Mini, second generation HomePod and Apple TV 4K (2nd generation and later).
 (Note: Excluding the 64GB Apple TV (third generation) without an Ethernet port.)
 Automations based on temperature and humidity are supported by the HomePod Mini and second generation HomePod.
-Prior to iOS 18, the Home app automatically selected the home hub.
+Prior to iOS 18, the Home app automatically selected the home hub if multiple were available.

-iPads were supported as home hubs starting with iOS 10 but were phased out with iPadOS 16. iPads running iOS 10 to iPadOS 15 will not function as a home hub in homes upgraded to the new architecture introduced in iOS 16, nor will they work with Matter devices, but retain all functionality introduced before iPadOS 16.
+iPads were supported as home hubs starting with iOS 10 but were phased out with iPadOS 16. iPads running iOS 10 to iPadOS 15 will not function as a home hub in homes upgraded to the new architecture introduced in iOS 16, nor will they work with Matter devices, but retained all functionality introduced before iPadOS 16.
 Support for the legacy Home architecture was discontinued in 2025 alongside the release of iPadOS 26.

-The third-generation Apple TV only supports remote access in homes using the legacy architecture, and supported automations before iOS 10.
+The third-generation Apple TV only supported remote access in homes using the legacy architecture before it was discontinued in February 2026, and supported automations before iOS 10.